jolynch/website/content/drafts/use_fast_data_algorithms.md

 expensive ways of doing these operations.

 In my experience, these poor algorithm choices are *orders of magnitude* slower than modern alternatives.
+Indeed, using a fast algorithm can often be the difference between actually doing compression/hashing/encryption and "Eh, I'll skip it".
 In the interest of using more of our CPU time to do useful work instead of melting ice-caps and giving programmers excessively long coffee breaks, we will explore some faster alternatives in this post.

 **TLDR**